How to Prepare an Online Store for Ads Launch and Increase Conversions

 The product images are very important.
-When someone orders goods online using his laptop or mobile phone, he can not see or touch them.
+When someone orders goods online using their laptop or mobile phone, they can not see or touch them.
 Therefore, consumers want to be sure of what they’re buying.
 Detailed product images and videos could help.

 Multiple product photos, the ability to scale and even rotate 360 degrees give a potential buyer more assurance than a single image.
-As for the product description, it might be entrusted to a professional copywriter who can compose an attractive text about the product and make your client want to buy it.
+As for the product description, it should be entrusted to a professional copywriter who can create attractive text about the product and make your client want to buy it.

 Statistically, better images and more convincing descriptions can improve your online sales by 10%.

 2) The price of the product must be clearly visible on the product card.
-If the page contains several options of products with different prices, then the cost of the produst that the user is interested in, should be highlighted.
+If a page contains several options of products with different prices, then the price of the product that the user is interested in should be highlighted.

 3) Additional elements, such as pop-ups or banners with a button (an offer to subscribe to the newsletter, language selection, etc.), should not cover the main information about the product.
 Also, users should be able to easily close such a window.